We reviewed the evidence on the effects of first aid treatments for poisoning that could be feasibly given by people who are not health professionals.

 We included 24 trials involving 7099 participants.
 Using the Cochrane 'Risk of bias' tool, we assessed no study as being at low risk of bias for all domains.
 Many studies were poorly reported, so the risk of selection and detection biases were often unclear.
 Most studies reported important outcomes incompletely, and we judged them to be at high risk of reporting bias.

 All but one study enrolled oral poisoning patients in an emergency department; the remaining study was conducted in a pre-hospital setting.
 Fourteen studies included multiple toxic syndromes or did not specify, while the other studies specifically investigated paracetamol (2 studies), carbamazepine (2 studies), tricyclic antidepressant (2 studies), yellow oleander (2 studies), benzodiazepine (1 study), or toxic berry intoxication (1 study).
-Eighteen trials investigated the effects of activated charcoal (AC), administered as a single dose (SDAC) or in multiple doses (MDAC), alone or in combination with other first aid interventions (a cathartic) and/or hospital treatments.
+Twenty-one trials investigated the effects of activated charcoal (AC), administered as a single dose (SDAC) or in multiple doses (MDAC), alone or in combination with other first aid interventions (a cathartic) and/or hospital treatments.
 Six studies investigated syrup of ipecac plus other first aid interventions (SDAC + cathartic) versus ipecac alone.
 The collected evidence was mostly of low to very low certainty, often downgraded for indirectness, risk of bias or imprecision due to low numbers of events.

 First aid interventions that limit or delay the absorption of the poison in the body